Upstream#

 uri remote_result=

-use the drain
+you can use the drain

 option (PRO) in the server block.sticky

-directive must be used after all directives
+directive must appear after all load balancing method directives,

-otherwise, it won't work.$route
+otherwise it won’t work.$route

 map $ssl_preread_server_name $route {